Nigel Chadwick, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons

 Charity workers feel the impact

-”I’ve noticed a lot of regulars shielding, it’s impacted the amount of take-ins we’ve received,
+She said: ”I’ve noticed a lot of regulars shielding.
+It’s impacted the amount of take-ins we’ve received.

 ”This time of year is where retail makes most of its money.”

-Despite lockdown, Paula said the shop had received ‘more (money) donations than ever’ and thanked her customers for their ongoing support, even during these tough times.
+Despite lockdown, Paula said the shop had received more financial donations than ever and thanked her customers for their ongoing support, even during these tough times.